giellalt/dict-sme-nob/2012_dict/00_readme.txt

 for lexicon LAIKI gjelder det somá, men ikke fuotni. for lexicon VIELG gjelder dette njárbat, men ikke  'ruoksat'

+ ==> This should be done now by dropping the use of internal references.

 VERB
 7. Use/NVD er ikke implementert når det gjelder nøkkelformer for verb